vijaymathew/slogan/README.md

   $ cd src; ./slogan

 The last step will land you in the Slogan REPL.
-For the Slogan compiler to work properly, you will have to point the environemnt variable `SLOGAN_ROOT' to this folder:
+For the Slogan compiler to work properly, you have to point the environemnt variable `SLOGAN_ROOT' to this folder:

    $ export SLOGAN_ROOT=/full_path_to_the_slogan_folder